jatinkrmalik/advent-of-code-2024/README.md

 Whether you're here to learn, practice, or simply enjoy the thrill of problem-solving, this playlist is your ultimate guide to conquering Advent of Code 2024!

+1. Discuss your puzzle approach and code samples with me on Twitter/X: [@jatinkrmalik](https://x.com/jatinkrmalik)
-[Subscribe to stay updated](https://youtube.com/playlist?list=PL33VRicG3dcV9JRdzmfYDttlpkc_jmvMc&si=8ZVQhuJHwwyKg2Po)) and collect all 50 stars with me. 🎁
+2. [Subscribe to stay updated](https://youtube.com/playlist?list=PL33VRicG3dcV9JRdzmfYDttlpkc_jmvMc&si=8ZVQhuJHwwyKg2Po) and collect all 50 stars with me. 🎁